isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/process-construction-Maintenance.md

   - title: For process construction projects that require BCA’s approval for resumption of works but are unable to meet certain BCA safe restart criteria, where can I lodge an appeal?
     content: |
-      For companies which are unable to meet certain safe restart criteria from BCA and have legitimate justifications as to why these restart criteria would not be feasible for the process construction project, you can write in to bca_appeals@bca.gov.sg to appeal with the following information:
+      For companies which are unable to meet certain safe restart criteria from BCA and have legitimate justifications as to why these restart criteria would not be feasible for the process construction project, you can write in to <bca_appeals@bca.gov.sg>{:target="_blank"} to appeal with the following information:

       -	Reference number of your original submission
       -	Type of works to be carried out